 We are neutral on bonds as attractive absolute yields are counterbalanced by below-average yield premiums.
 Improving bond demand-supply balance given lower government net-borrowing, robust tax collections and India bonds' inclusion in the global bond indices are tailwinds for bonds.
-We stay overweight medium and long-maturity bonds given still attractive carry yield on offer and potential for higher price gains as bond yields fall.
-We prefer corporate bonds (i.e., bonds that offer a yield premium over government bonds), especially high-quality (AAA) corporates, given cyclically high credit spreads.
+We stay overweight medium and long-maturity bonds given potential for higher price gains as bond yields fall.
+We prefer corporate bonds (i.e., bonds that offer a yield premium over government bonds), especially high-quality (AAA) corporates, given cyclically high credit spreads amid stable corporate profitability.

-In our view, the recent liquidity easing measures and the commencement of RBI's policy easing cycle is likely to drive bond yields lower.
+In our view, larger-than-expected rate cuts by the RBI and liquidity boosting measures is likely to drive bond yields lower.
 We expect the 10-year IGB yield to trade in the range of 6.25%-6.50% over the next 6-12 months.
 In our assessment, high quality (AAA) corporate bonds offer a better risk-reward given attractive spreads and improving corporate fundamentals.
 In addition, India's nominal bond yields is among the highest in Emerging Markets.

-However, three factors for bonds remain unfavorable: 1) High fiscal deficit over the medium-term, 2) Tight banking system liquidity and lack of outright support from the RBI, and 3) A populist tilt in government policy focus could drive inflation higher.
+However, two factors for bonds remain unfavorable: 1) High fiscal deficit over the medium-term, 2) A populist tilt in government policy focus could drive inflation higher.